SullysMustyRuby/BeamDemo/README.md

 and demo2 is: http://localhost:4001

 ## Demo Play
-- Start with all tables as :ets
+- Change to all tables as :ets
 - Adjust table types: ram_copies, disc_copies, etc.
 - Experiment with Store initial_state, seeding, and before init options
 - Start more copies of this app for a larger cluster
+- Create a new module using a `Table` and `Store`
+- Create more complex queries using the ActiveMemory Key Value syntax
+- Create more complex queries using the ActiveMemory [match](https://hexdocs.pm/active_memory/ActiveMemory.Query.html#module-the-match-query-syntax) syntax